For Dave Malone, it’s not the major events of our lives that make the difference, but the small things.

 Read a review.

-These sonnets evoke the tough and gorgeous, rural Ozarks and its shifting seasons.
+These sonnets evoke the rural Ozarks and its shifting seasons.
 Thriving gardens and honeysuckle bloom are met with the harshness of spring floods.
 Yet these sonnets, that take liberty with the form, also offer liberty and solace.

 “Could it be that sex and love actually belong together?
 How nice to still embrace that rather literary idea, portrayed so vividly in Dave Malone’s Poems to Love and the Body.”